 Bottom of Form

 Attendees to the exhibition will be able to experience a variety of free and informative features throughout both exhibitions facilitated by industry professionals.
-This will include an extensive seminar programme featuring experts from the bfa, legal and finance professionals, as well as from experienced franchisors and franchisees.
+This will include an extensive seminar programme featuring experts from the bfa, legal and financial professionals, as well as from experienced franchisors and franchisees.
 The seminars aim to equip visitors with a fundamental base of knowledge to build a successful franchise and answer any burning questions.

-Adrian Goodsell, Director of Franchise Sales at Venture Marketing Group explains, “The National Franchise Exhibition and British and International Franchise Exhibition are ideal opportunities for anyone eager to start their own business.
-They offer an all-encompassing experience enabling you to obtain advice, meet face-to-face with brands and see how franchising has successfully worked for others.
-With extensive research proving a third of the UK’s workforce wishes to work for themselves, visiting the exhibitions can be the first step to owning a successful business.”

 Other exciting features which are not to be missed include:

 The ‘Real Franchise Stories’ panel sessions will give attendees direct insight into the day-to-day activity of running a successful franchise.
-A panel of knowledgeable franchisees will be on hand to give detailed account of their personal journeys to self-employment
+A panel of knowledgeable franchisees will be on hand to give detailed accounts of their personal journeys to self-employment.

 McDonald’s ‘Open Sessions’ will return to the 2016 exhibitions, giving attendees a rare insight into one of the world’s most successful franchise brands, and offer a chance to meet face-to-face with McDonald’s staff and learn about its first-class franchisee training programme.